nattarnoff/ForkingPractice/README.md

 How to work with this:

 1. Click on the *Fork* button in the upper right.
 This will create a copy of the repo in your user account.
-2. Clone your copy of the repo onto your computer.
+2. Clone your copy of the repo onto your computer:$git clone https://github.com/YOUR USER NAME/ForkingPractice.git
 3. Configure remotes:
 	- $ git remote add upstream https://github.com/gtarnoff/ForkingPractice.git
 	- $ git fetch upstream